Custom Artificial Eye vs. Stock Eye

 Are Stock Eye Pieces Still Used?

-Learn background information about Stock Pieces:
+Background information about Stock Pieces:

 Shockingly, however, stock pieces are in use in many parts of the world, including India, Mexico and in the U.S. as well.
 It is our belief that fitting a stock piece — except under the direst of circumstances when no other option is available and the stock piece is temporary — is unethical.